Check any Electrolytic Capacitor “in-circuit” with 100% accuracy in 3 seconds – Guaranteed!

 Measuring a cap in circuit is more difficult than measuring a resistor, because circuit resistance and capacitance can affect readings.
 Some “capacitor checkers” claim to work in circuit, but they give such erroneous readings you have to unsolder and re-measure each cap out of circuit anyway.
 Some of the most expensive LCR meters will not measure capacitors accurately in circuit.
 Some meters measure the capacitance at two different frequencies, and show it as two different readings!

 The trick to locating bad capacitors in circuit is not just to measure capacity, but instead, to measure Equivalent Series Resistance (ESR) and DC Resistance (DCR) in relation to capacitance.
 A perfect capacitor will measure as an open circuit at DC, and will show less AC resistance as the frequency across it increases.
 Most cheap cap meters utilize this fact by measuring a cap’s impedance at a fixed frequency such as 1 KHz and translating the reading to capacity.
 In reality, checking a cap at 1KHz is pointless because in TVs, video monitors, and PWM power supplies, frequencies of 100 KHz and higher are used.
-The CapAnalyzer 88 was the first device that would measure both DCR and ESR automatically.
+The CapAnalyzer 88 was the first and only test instrument that would discharge, then measure both DCR and ESR of capacitors automatically, in or out of circuit.

-The currently available CapAnalyzer 88A Series II adds improvements such as DCR range to 500 ohms for testing smd tantalum caps, and additional features such as a battery-saving quick ESR test mode InstaESR that bypasses the DCR test for the quickest ESR-only test, and updated LED display drivers that increase accuracy and decrease battery drain.
+Available for a short time only, the current CapAnalyzer 88A Series II has a DCR range from zero to 500 ohms, ESR range of zero to 20 ohms, and a battery-saving quick ESR test mode InstaESR that bypasses the DCR test for the quickest ESR-only test, and updated LED display drivers that increase accuracy and decrease battery drain.

 The CapAnalyzer 88A uses a test frequency higher than any other DCR/ESR meter (over 100KHz), automatically discharges the cap under test, checks DCR first (up to 500 ohms), then checks and displays ESR on a 20 segment LED bar scale, and beeps from one to five beeps depending on the ESR condition of the cap.
 Both DCR and ESR measurements are made at levels that isolate the cap under test from the rest of the circuitry.
 Because it checks DCR first with its exclusive “DCR Set Alert”, it will alert the technician immediately if the cap or anything else in that circuit is shorted or leaky, before it checks ESR.
 Range covers just about any electrolytic or tantalum capacitor you will come across, from 0.47uF to 2200uF.

-Be aware that there are many illegal knockoffs and look-alike meters trying to fool you, like the B+K Precision 881 and GME Technology 236, that hope to lure you into buying what you think is our CapAnalyzer 88A.
+Be aware that there are many fake knockoffs and look-alike meters trying to fool you, like the B+K Precision 881 and GME Technology 236, that hope to lure you into buying what you think is our CapAnalyzer 88A.
 These won’t check tantalums in-circuit, and because of limited DCR range of only 30 ohms and lower-quality circuitry, you will never be 100% assured that you’ve found every leaky capacitor.
-The omission of the DCR set alert, special beryllium copper tipped tweezer one-handed probe and many other qualities that have made our made in USA CapAnalyzer 88A the choice of over 50,000 technicians throught the world, should make your choice obvious.
-In fact, our CapAnalyzer 88A is the number one asked-for-by-name cap checker in the world; see the short list of major users (above left) that buy the CapAnalyzer 88A in large quantities for their technicians.
+The omission of the DCR set alert, special beryllium copper tipped tweezer one-handed probe and many other qualities that have made our made in USA CapAnalyzer 88A the choice of over 50,000 technicians throughout the world, should make your choice obvious.
+In fact, our CapAnalyzer 88A is the number one asked-for-by-name cap checker by professional technicians; see the short list of major users (above left) that buy the CapAnalyzer 88A in large quantities for their technicians.
 Why?
 Because only the EDS-88A CapAnalyzer guarantees 100% accuracy.

 CapAnalyzer 88A includes a special beryllium copper tipped low-capacitance one-handed tweezer test probe for accuracy and ease-of-use.
 Because it is dual-microprocessor controlled, it has more features and is much more accurate than other cap testers.
 A three-color chart on the front panel shows typical ESR readings of good and bad caps in relation to their capacitance.
 Portability and battery operation make it ideal for repairs on site, eliminating a double service call and valuable technical travel time.
 An AC adapter is available for continuous use on your bench.